I answer the question: What can I do with my CCXP?

 I still keep my university graduation photo in my office because I remember that day fondly and how happy my parents were for me.

-I often get to work with Managers in workshops.
+I often get to work with leaders in workshops.

 When we’re covering the topic of leadership, I like to use this definition –